-- Gender-responsive approaches are based on an understanding of the ways females are different from men.
-They aim to address issues of importance to females. - Trauma-informed approaches recognize the experiences and outcomes of all types of trauma and take steps to address them through policy and programs. - Culturally sensitive approaches understand persons of different ethnic or demographic backgrounds may differ or be similar, and value diversity regardless. - Stakeholders are a person, group, or organization that has interest or concern in the Bureau of Prisons.
+- Trauma-informed approaches recognize the experiences and outcomes of all types of trauma and take steps to address them through policy and programs. - Stakeholders are a person, group, or organization that has interest or concern in the Bureau of Prisons.
 Stakeholders can affect or be affected by the Bureau's actions, objectives, and policies.
 Some examples of key stakeholders are judges, directors, professors, employees, government agencies, unions, and community.